 It's important for you to learn what our plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage document.

-If you are confused, concerned, or just have a question, please contact Member Services.
+If you are confused or concerned or just have a question, please contact our plan's Member Services.

 Section 1.3 Legal information about the Evidence of Coverage